firatdem/financialAWS_pipeline/README.md

 ## 📌 Project Status

-✅ **In Progress** – Step 1 & Step 2 complete.
-Pipeline is modular and future-ready.
+✅ **In Progress** – Full ingestion-to-storage pipeline is implemented and testable.
+Dashboard and cloud deployment are next.

 ---